StackMCP

 Cost per prompt (Claude) $0.04 $0.10 $0.22

-Setup A is lean and efficient.
-Setup B is starting to get heavy.
-Setup C is actively burning money and degrading model performance.
-If your audit puts you in Setup B or C territory, keep reading.
+Setup A is lean.
+Setup B is getting heavy.
+Setup C is actively burning money.
+If your audit puts you in B or C territory, keep reading.

 Five Strategies to Cut Token Costs